 What is the NSW Treasury Employment Calculator?

-NSW Treasury has developed the NSW Treasury Employment Calculator, a tool for agencies to estimate the number of jobs supported by Government actions.
-The calculator was developed to support Government decision-making in collaboration with NSW Government agencies.
+NSW Treasury has developed the NSW Treasury Employment Calculator, a tool for NSW agencies to estimate the number of jobs supported by Government actions.
+The calculator was developed to support NSW Government decision-making in collaboration with NSW Government agencies.
 It is designed to assist in the estimation of employment supported by Government actions, programs and policies.
 The calculator is consistent with existing guidance on how analysis of employment supported by Government expenditure should be undertaken (TPP 09-7 Policy Paper and TRP 09-3 Methodology Paper).

 The calculator uses recent (2018-19) Australian Bureau of Statistics (ABS) data to derive input-output (IO) multipliers that enable transparent and comparable employment projections.
 Employment multipliers (i.e. the number of full-time equivalent jobs supported per $1M of Government expenditure) used in the tool are based on ABS Input-Output Tables that can be used for this purpose.
 The NSW Treasury Employment Calculator is only one input that may be used to supplement existing rigorous evaluation techniques, such as cost-benefit analysis (TPP17-03).